Lecithin

 Liquid

-Since it is already in liquid form, it does not need to be dissolved for application unlike powdered lecithin.
+Since it is already in liquid form, it does not need to be dissolved for application like powdered lecithin.
 Mixtures with high-fat contents are emulsified or stabilized by adding liquid lecithin.
 This form is used in the following ways:

 - Confectionery and Edible Items: Combines fat content of chocolate/confectionery items, enhances stability, and prolongs shelf-life.